unblog/pmaproving/README.md

 ## Purpose

 Provisioning of phpMyAdmin on your web server always with requirements quick and smooth.
+Any settings you change in phpMyAdmin are saved, the default setting in the navigation tree is set to Maximum 50 Elements in Branch.

 ## Usage: